Kamal-jeetkaur/Kamal-jeetKaur.github.io/README.md

 | Teacher | Sandeep Kaur Gill |
 | Subject | Math|

 *Today we had a maths class with Mam Sandeep.
 Her class was engaging and smooth.
 I made a silly mistake in a solution, and she didn't react negatively at all.
 Instead, she told me to take another look and figure it out, which I appreciate.
 Her personality is so welcoming and approachable, which made me feel relaxed in class.
-Her openness to questions and her willingness to help out make her a great teacher*
+Her openness to questions and her willingness to help out make her a great teacher.*

 | Syntax | Description |
 | ----------- | ----------- |